 AirWave doesn't gather much information about connected devices.
 If you edit a connected device, AirWave reclassifies the devices as an unauthenticated client.

 To edit a connected device:

 - 1. Navigate to the monitoring page of a switch that has a connected device. - 2.
-From the Connected tab, locate the device in the Connected Devices table. - 3.
-Click 🖉 to open the Edit Client pop-up.
+From the Connected tab, locate the device in the Connected Devices table.

 Figure 126: Editing the Connected Device